mitansh-shroff/diamond-price-regression-model-validation/README.md

 - Only linear-family models (OLS, Ridge) were tested; a non-linear approach (polynomial terms, Random Forest, Gradient Boosting) might better capture the curvature seen at the high-carat extreme.
 - Evaluation used a single 80/20 train/test split; exact dollar figures could shift somewhat with a different split.
-- Ordinal encoding assumes equal spacing between quality grades (e.g. Fair→Good ≈ Premium→Ideal in effect), an assumption not directly tested against one-hot encoding.
+- Ordinal encoding assumes equhttps://github.com/mitansh-shroff/diamond-price-regression-model-validational spacing between quality grades (e.g. Fair→Good ≈ Premium→Ideal in effect), an assumption not directly tested against one-hot encoding.
 - The dataset itself is missing potentially relevant attributes (certification, fluorescence, market/region, timing) that could further improve or explain diamond pricing.

 See the notebook's Part 3 for the full discussion, including practical recommendations and what additional data would strengthen the analysis.